 A Bill to require the Secretary of State to make provision to include education about sex and relationships, resilience against bullying and sexual abuse and ending violence against women and girls in the national curriculum; and for connected purposes.

-This bill would require the Secretary of State to include education about sex and relationships in the national curriculum, along with resilience against bullying and sexual abuse and education on ending violence against women and girls.
-It also sets out related aims and purposes for safeguarding and prevention within school teaching.
+This bill would require the Secretary of State to include education on sex and relationships, resilience against bullying and sexual abuse, and ending violence against women and girls in the national curriculum.
+It aims to give schools a formal framework to teach these topics and to promote safer school environments.

 Generated 21 February 2026